 All 30 Dow Jones Stocks Ranked: Buy, Sell or Hold?

-Wall Street's top Dow Jones stocks to buy include Amazon and UnitedHealth, while some other names that might surprise you.
+Nvidia is Wall Street's best Dow Jones stock to buy now, but some other names might surprise you.

 You can't beat Dow Jones stocks for stability and defense in a down market.
 By the same token, the blue chip average won't always keep up in a rising market.

 You can blame the Magnificent 7 stocks for much of the Dow's underperformance.
-Of the mega-cap tech stocks driving the majority of the bull market's returns this year, only Microsoft (MSFT), Apple (AAPL) and Amazon.com (AMZN) can be found in the blue-chip average.
-It also wouldn't hurt if the Dow included, say, Nvidia (NVDA) rather than Intel (INTC).
+Of the mega-cap tech stocks driving the majority of the bull market's returns this year, only Microsoft (MSFT), Apple (AAPL) and Amazon.com (AMZN) could be found in the blue-chip average until mid-November.
+Replacing buy-and-hold bust Intel (INTC) with Nvidia (NVDA) should certainly help the Dow going forward.
 The fact that the Dow is weighted by price rather than market cap is another reason it's lagging the other main benchmarks.

 The current state of concentrated returns notwithstanding, it's important to know the Dow's recent underperformance isn't all that abnormal.
-More than half of the average's components are low-beta stocks.
+Half of the average's components are low-beta stocks.
 That means they tend to lag in up markets, but hold up better when everything is selling off.
 This low-beta skew can actually be quite advantageous to long-term investors.

 Should such a change in market fortunes come to pass ... well, that's where Dow Jones stocks come in.